Magnifying glass over a map showing where delta 8 gummies are legal. Magnifying glass over a map showing where delta 8 gummies are legal.

 Because the Delta-8 market isn’t tightly regulated, the quality of products can vary dramatically.
 This puts the responsibility on you, the consumer, to be discerning and do a little homework before you buy.
 Taking a few extra minutes to vet a product and brand can be the difference between a great experience and a disappointing or even unsafe one.
 Think of it as becoming your own quality control expert to ensure you’re getting exactly what you pay for: a pure, effective, and enjoyable product.
 The good news is that spotting a high-quality product is straightforward once you know what to look for.
 We'll walk through the four key areas to check: third-party lab tests, product labels, signs of quality, and major red flags.
 By learning to spot the good from the bad, you can confidently buy Delta-8 and find the right gummies for you.
 This guide will give you the tools to shop with peace of mind, knowing you’re choosing a product that is both safe and legal.

-Look for Third-Party Lab Tests
+Always Check for Third-Party Lab Tests

 This is the most important rule of thumb: no lab test, no purchase.
 Reputable companies send samples of their products to an independent, third-party laboratory to verify their purity and potency.
 The lab then provides a Certificate of Analysis (COA), which is basically a report card for the product.
 This document confirms how much Delta-8 THC is in the product and checks for harmful contaminants like pesticides, heavy metals, and residual solvents.
 A trustworthy brand will make these COAs easy to find on their website, often through a QR code on the packaging.
 If a company is not transparent about its lab results, consider it a major red flag and move on.